-The Serial Squadron's mission is to restore and preserve rare serials, which are often last on the lists of larger film archives for preservation, in digital format, so they can be seen again and discovered, enjoyed and studied.
+The Serial Squadron's mission is to restore and preserve rare serials and related or similar features, which are often last on the lists of larger film archives for preservation, in digital format, so they can be seen again and discovered, enjoyed and studied.
 The Squadron offers only copies of serials we have worked on and restored ourselves, often from original film prints we acquire, and which have not been made commercially available by studios.
 Some of the serials and related features listed on this page were not even preserved by the studios which made them and have not been made available by the original producers.

 We do not copy any existing DVDs or VHS tapes and usually restore transfers of incomplete or damaged original film prints of serials shot by shot, translating intertitles when necessary, adding musical scores, stabilizing the image, noise-reducing sound and repairing credit sequences.